I’ll be totally candid. I’m writing this in April. I’m putting finishing touches in July. And I left Zurich back in February.

 Morning espresso off the balcony, December 2021

-Every morning I poured my espresso shot from the maker left in the apartment, opened the sliding door to the outside, and stood over the edge leaning over the snow.
-Around this time I thought that Zurich was no more to me than the homey parts of a house––nooks, comfort zones––but without the other parts, like the infrastructure needed for long term survival, like food in the fridge.
-These morning espressos––silent, every morning––were very comfortable, very homey.
+Every morning I poured an espresso shot from the machine left in the apartment, opened the sliding door to the outside, and stood over the edge leaning over the snow.
+Around this time it was common that I felt Zurich could offer no more to me than the homey parts of a house––nooks, comfort zones––but lacked the spiritual wholeness provided by a family of friends, consistency, times drinking coffees with friends.
+These morning espressos––silent, every morning––offered some kind of fulfillment.

 The guys who work at Zuri Bistro, December 2021

-On a handful of walks I practiced saying these guys’ names to myself––Aga, Ares, Coco––just so I could greet them correctly.
-We knew nothing about each other, had shared only the same words over and over (“HEYYY!”, “Hallo!”), but they still insisted using my hands for a marketing video and giving me discounts.
+We knew nothing about each other, had shared only the same words over and over, but they still insisted on using my hands for a marketing video (and giving me discount kebabs).
 If I can convince you of anything, it’s to please see my friends over at Zuri Bistro (on Schaffhauserstrasse).

 Handball beers, January 2022